relevance/diametric/README.md

 Once the REST server starts running, go to [localhost:9000](localhost:9000) on your browser.
 You can see Datomic's REST service is running.

-Alternatively, you can download Datomic archive from [http://downloads.datomic.com/free.htm](http://downloads.datomic.com/free.html), and start REST server using Datomic command, `script/datomic-rest -p 9000 free datomic:mem://`
+Alternatively, you can download Datomic archive from [https://my.datomic.com/downloads/free](https://my.datomic.com/downloads/free), and start REST server using Datomic command, `script/datomic-rest -p 9000 free datomic:mem://`

 ## Preparation for JRuby

-You have 2 choices on JRuby, Peer and REST service.
+You have 2 choices on JRuby, Peer and REST services.
-Peer service works on the same JVM as JRuby and is just a Java library for JRuby.
+Peer service works on the same JVM as JRuby and looks like just a Java library for JRuby.

 When you choose REST service, follow *Preparation for CRuby* section.